 The ModuleBus scan cycle time should be defined at an early stage of the project, since many other parameters depend on it.
+Based on the ModuleBus I/O system configuration, the complier indicates a recommendation or a warning on scan time while downloading to the controller.

-Apply caution if it proves necessary to decrease the ModuleBus scan cycle time in a running plant, since this will reduce the CPU capacity available to the application(s) and communication handling.
+Decreasing the ModuleBus scan cycle time in a running plant reduces CPU capacity available for application(s) and communication handling.